chrispentester/BeaconObjectFile/dynamicsyscall_stcinject/README.md

 Load the CNA script in Cobalt Strike, then the following command will be included:

-`dynsyscall_stc_inject PID Listener` - Inject shellcode created for listener to target PID
+`dsyscall_stc_inject PID Listener` - Inject shellcode created for listener to target PID

-`dynsyscall_stc_shinject PID /path/to/payload.bin` - Inject payload.bin file to target PID
+`dsyscall_stc_shinject PID /path/to/payload.bin` - Inject payload.bin file to target PID